MEET THE PEOPLE WHO FUEL THE INSPIRATION AND PASSION AT WEST BERKELEY FENCING CLUB.

 Cole began fencing in 1980 at Salle DeCesare in San Jose, CA. He was a varsity team member at San Jose State University from 1983-1985 under Maestro Michael D’Asaro.
-He has also been a Pacific Coast Championship finalist three times, as well as a member of the 1992 Bronze-medal National Championship men’s foil team.
-He was USFCA Master & Prevot Champion in foil twice and medaled in epee sand sabre.
+He has been a Pacific Coast Championship finalist three times, and a member of the 1992 Bronze-medal National Championship men’s foil team.
+He was USFCA Master & Prevot Champion in foil twice and medaled in épée sand sabre.
 He was an “A”-rated foilist for 10 years.

-He is a certified Fencing Master (USFCA, IAA) and he successfully completed the A-Trainer coaching course at Tauberbischofsheim, Germany.
-His students have been finalists in International, National, Sectional, Divisional competitions in foil and epee.
+He is a certified Fencing Master (USFCA, IAA) and successfully completed the A-Trainer coaching course at Tauberbischofsheim, Germany.
+His students have been finalists in International, National, Sectional, Divisional competitions in foil and épée.
 He was Head Coach of Halberstadt Fencers Club in San Francisco from 1990 to 1994.
 He currently serves on the Certification/ Accreditation Board of the USFCA (United States Fencing Coaches Association) which develops training and testing curricula for US fencing coaches.

 In 2007 he returned to full-time coaching when he joined the M-Team under Head Coach Mt.
 Greg Massialas.
-The M-Team uses a system developed by Mt.
-Massialas and is taught in a collegial fashion with the students working with each of the coaches.
 The M-Team has been the most successful men’s foil program in the United States and one of the top programs in the world, capturing World Championship titles in Cadet Foil individual twice, Junior World team twice and top 16 finishes in both 2008 and 2012 Olympics.

 EXECUTIVE DIRECTOR OF WEST COAST FENCING ARCHIVE